LiorSinai/liorsinai.github.io/_posts/2022-12-29-denoising-diffusion-2-unet.md

 So we are left with option 1.
 There are two ways to implement it.
-The first is to fix the amount of layers so that we don't need a flexible mutable array.
+The first is to fix the amount of layers so that we don't need a mutable array.
 For example, for the minimum working example with only two layers:

 {%highlight julia %}
 function (u::UNet)(x::AbstractArray)
     h = u.downs[1](x)
-    h1 = h
-    h = cat(h, h1, dims=3)
+    h = cat(h, h, dims=3)
     h = u.ups[1](h)
     h
 end